Nexfinity/CakeyBot-Wiki-OLD/changelist-2021.md

 * `!invite` now shows all Cakey bots that can be invited \(Music bots and BETA bot\)
 * `!help` now has a drop down menu to easily grab URLs/links to useful pages or documentation for features
 * `!rps` command will now show a dropdown menu to select a move if you fail to provide one
-* `!snipe` now pulls the message for the current channel instead of the entire guild \(this prevents accidentally leaking deleted messages from private channels\)
+* `!snipe` now pulls the message for the current channel instead of the entire server \(this prevents accidentally leaking deleted messages from private channels\)

 #### Added